 For the past two years, the European Women's Lobby (EWL) has been closely monitoring and trying to engage in the whole Europe 2020 Strategy.
-Equality between women and men, in particular in employment is key to democracy, social well-being and a condition for growth.
+Equality between women and men, in all areas of life including in employment, is key to democracy, social well-being and a condition for growth and recovery.
 The absence of an overarching objective regarding equality between women and men is very problematic as no guidance, indicators and benchmarks can be set to access neither how other policy measures are impacting on gender equality nor how gender equality itself as a societal objective is advancing.
-The employment target of 75% for both women and men ignores the fact that women and men are not at the same starting point on the labour market, that the situation of women is not homogeneous and that other factors such as race, age, and ability/disability all intersect with sex and determine access to work, training, education, resources, decision-making and general participation in all areas of life.
+The EU headline employment target of 75% for both women and men ignores the fact that women and men are not at the same starting point on the labour market, that the situation of women is not homogeneous and that other factors such as race, age, and ability/disability all intersect with sex and determine access to work, training, education, resources, decision-making and general participation in all areas of life.
+The 75% employment target also needs to be clarified to ensure equality of quality full time equivalent jobs to avoid women becoming (or remaining) de facto 'second earners'.